 11.2.1 XSS In Action

 In the source code for this book we've included a sample Visual Studio solution that you can run to perform a simulated, local XSS attack.
 It contains two simple ASP.NET MVC 2 applications.
-One is vulnerable to cross site scripting.
+One is vulnerable to cross site scripting in Internet Explorer (other browsers vary).
 It features a simple comment submission page.
 We'll submit JavaScript as part of the comment, and our vulnerable web site will render the JavaScript as if it were legitimate.
 The other website is the attacker.
 It simply collects submissions so we can see if our attack worked.

 Preparing the example